-The first semester's tuition and fees (tuition and fee amount is determined by the prevailing rate for the term in which the student is registering) are due before the I-20 and acceptance are issued.
+The first semester tuition and fee amount is determined by the prevailing rate for the term in which the student is registering.
 Students may pay with cash, wire transfer, (Flywire-tuition payment process that allows students to pay from any country and any bank) or a valid Visa or MasterCard.